Carnival of Venice with Kids: Mask-Making Workshops and Best Viewing Spots

 Venice in February is cold, damp, frequently rainy, and occasionally subject to acqua alta (high water that floods St. Mark's Square).
 Pack for it.

-You will be walking 12 to 15 thousand steps a day on uneven stone surfaces, often wet.
+You'll be walking 12 to 15 thousand steps a day on uneven stone surfaces, often wet.
 Comfortable, warm, waterproof shoes are not optional.
-We made the mistake on day one of letting our 8-year-old wear cute boots that were not waterproof.
+We made the mistake on day one of letting Olivia wear cute boots that were not waterproof.
 By 2 p.m. she was crying about wet socks.
 By day two she was in Mishansha Kids Waterproof Hiking Boots from our suitcase and we had no more meltdowns.

 A Repel Windproof Travel Umbrella for each adult and one shared kid umbrella will save your sanity.
-Italian rain in February is rarely heavy but it is constant, and forgetting an umbrella in the apartment means you are buying an inferior 15-euro one from a street vendor.
+Italian rain in February is rarely heavy but it is constant, and forgetting an umbrella in the apartment means you're buying an inferior 15-euro one from a street vendor.

 Other essentials: